Consulting civil engineer

 Look for job vacancies at:

-Vacancies are commonly handled by specialist recruitment agencies such as ICE Recruit, which is the official jobs board of the ICE.
+Vacancies are commonly handled by specialist recruitment agencies such as ICE Recruit, the official jobs board of the ICE.

 Professional development

-You'll be given training on the job, which will involve both design and planning-focused work within the office and site-based activities.
+You'll be given training on the job, which will involve design and planning-focused work within the office and site-based activities.
 Many employers offer structured training schemes to meet ICE requirements for chartership.
-If you embark on one of these schemes, you'll be assigned a mentor/supervising civil engineer, who will support you.
+If you embark on one of these schemes, you'll be assigned a mentor/supervising civil engineer to support you.

 During the selection process, ask prospective employers if they operate a structured training scheme for graduates and if you will be offered a place on the scheme.
 The ICE Approved employers search provides details of companies that offer approved training schemes.